DexerTDP/articles/2025/Atonement - August.md

 <ins>Final Straw: Conflicted </ins>

 At this point I had started to focus more on opsafewinter given that it was already winter in the US and then, a case came across my view that was targeting somebody I cared about.
-I'm talking a full blown malicious campaign to make their life hell with harassment that extended to their family which included their kids due to rejection the suspect party had.
-Given what I was reading, and then finding out that there were others who were targeted too by the same malicious actors.
-I won't go into full detail here of the backstory out of respect to my friend and other people that were affected.
+I'm talking a full blown malicious campaign to make their life hell with harassment that extended to their family which included their kids.
+Given what I was reading, seeing, being told, and then finding out that there were others who were targeted too apart from my friend by the same malicious actors.
+I was invested.
+I won't go into full detail here of the backstory out of respect to my friend and other people that were affected by this.

 But what I can say is that the case in my view, fit the bill to fight back aganist what was being done and given the investment aspect I had.
-Which in some ways, I went back in "half" capacity.
+In some ways, I went back in "half" capacity.
 The sec members were supportive but wanted a clear sum up of when things got critical to step in.
 When that happened, it was decided that for the whole op (as it was shaping to be one) had to be around the clock.
 Since in the sec, I was the only american in, therefore help would be needed.
 A video was made with all the info ready to be dropped and start a campaign with, gathering other anons to come on board who were interested.